apache/pekko/docs/src/main/paradox/typed/distributed-data.md

 ## Introduction

-*Akka Distributed Data* is useful when you need to share data between nodes in an Akka Cluster.
+*Pekko Distributed Data* is useful when you need to share data between nodes in an Pekko Cluster.
 The data is accessed with an actor providing a key-value store like API.
 The keys are unique identifiers with type information of the data values.
 The values are *Conflict Free Replicated Data Types* (CRDTs).